WuCandice/Superstore-Sales-Analysis/README.md

 #13.
 Find all the customers who individually ordered on 3 consecutive days where each day’s total order was more than 50 in value. **

 #14.
 Find the maximum number of days for which total sales on each day kept rising.
-## Module 3 Data Visualisation and Dashboarding using Power Bi/Tableau.
-In this Module, You will use the existing datasets from the previous module to visualize the messages that the numbers in and underneath the data desire to express.
-For visual comprehension and analysis, you will develop a dashboard employing various statistics graphs and diagrams.
-Develop and create a dashboard using the stated visuals in accordance with the specifications.